Best-of-all-time

 Podiums factor 1

-This can lead to some discussion, but the end result is only minimally influenced by these factors.
+This can lead to discussion, but the end result is only minimally influenced by these factors.

 Hamilton, champion of absolute numbers